 Plant surveys were conducted throughout the spring, summer and fall of 2022.
 A total of 122 plants were identified along the trail, of these 71 (58%) are native, 39 (32%) non-native with 12 identified to family only.
 Black Ash was recorded along the trail and has recently been designated Endangered in Ontario.
 Although protections have been suspended for this species from the Endangered Species Act, as an environmental agency HCA should be cautious in the removal of this species.
 Butternut was also found growing along the trail and is also a provincially endangered tree species.
 Health assessments are required before Butternuts can be removed.
 Two locally uncommon plant species were also found, Gray's Sedge and Purple Avens.
-Unfortunately, there were also a number of invasive plant species found along the Dofasco trail.
-Woody invasive included Common and Glossy Buckthorn are prevalent along the trail sides along with lesser numbers of Autumn Olive and Multiflora rose.
-While herbaceous invasives included Garlic Mustard in low numbers, Dog-strangling vine along the trail in the Tapleytown woods and a small stand of Phragmites near the 10th Concession.
+Unfortunately, there were also a number of invasive plant species found along the trail sides along with lesser numbers of Autumn Olive and Multiflora rose.
+While herbaceous invasives included Garlic Mustard in low numbers, Dog-strangling vine along the trail in the Tapleytown woods and a small stand of Phragmites near the Tenth Concession.